DucManhPhan/DucManhPhan.github.io/_posts/2020-01-20-Visitor-pattern.md

 <br>

 ## Application && Examples
 - In practice, the visitor pattern is often used in compilers.
 Here, the syntax of a program is usually represented through a tree data structure, where each element in the tree may have a different type.
-Different parts of the compiler do wildly different stuff with this tree: one part pretty-prints the code.
+Different parts of the compiler do widely different stuff with this tree: one part pretty-prints the code.
 One part optimizes the code.
 Another part compiles the code to another languages, and a further visitor could be an interpreter.

+- **java.nio.file.FileVisitor** interface has an implementation class of **SimpleFileVisitor** which is an example of a visitor.
+The interface is defined as a visitor of files.
+An implementation of this interface is provided to the Files.**walkFileTree** methods to visit each file in a file tree.

+- **javax.lang.model.element.Element** interface represents a program element such as a package, class, or method.
+To implement operations based on the class of an Element object not known at compile an implementation of the **javax.lang.model.element.ElementVisitor** interface is required.

 <br>